A Nightmare on Elm Street 5: The Dream Child: Critical response

-In a 2016 interview with Den of Geek, Robert Englund recollects the experience working with director Stephen Hopkins, "I met Stephen Hopkins, who's like the handsomest man in Hollywood, at a Thai restaurant in Culver City.
+In 2016, Robert Englund recollected the experience working with Hopkins, "I met Stephen Hopkins, who's like the handsomest man in Hollywood, at a Thai restaurant in Culver City.
 Stephen was doing storyboards and he's such a great illustrator that I just said, 'Take me now.'
-He goes, 'I want this whole sequence to be like M.C.
-Escher.'
-I went oh, perfect for a dream sequence, I get it.
+He goes, 'I want this whole sequence to be like M. C. Escher.'
+I went 'Oh, perfect for a dream sequence, I get it.'
 That's all he had to say to me and show me his doodle on a napkin, and I was hooked."
 In the same interview, he also praised the special effects and experience when shooting the film, "My best time on that was the sequence in the insane asylum.
 That was fun because that was my first time with the floating crane camera.
 There's no crew.
 It was just me and 100 extras, and this little teeny camera.
 It was like having a drone on a little wiry crane ... and there's a lot of wide shots in that magnificent set."

-In a 1990 interview promoting the film Predator 2, Director Stephen Hopkins has expressed disappointment with the final product, stating that "It was a rushed schedule without a reasonable budget and after I finished it, New Line and the MPAA came in and cut the guts out of it completely.
+In a 1990 interview promoting the film Predator 2, Hopkins expressed disappointment with the final product, stating that "It was a rushed schedule without a reasonable budget and after I finished it, New Line and the MPAA came in and cut the guts out of it completely.
 What started out as an OK film with a few good bits turned into a total embarrassment.
 I can't even watch it anymore."